vandresen/DatabaseManager/README.md

 Database Manager is a free, open source web based tool to manage PPDM database.
 So far this version provides functionality to:
 * Load the PPDM model
-* Transfer well data
+* Transfer well data from one PPDM database to another
-from one PPDM database to another.

 More functionality wil come later including ideally a serverless architecture.

 ## License